-- Additional Materials -- Also required are a foam underlay, a moisture barrier for laminate installed over concrete, spacers, wood glue, caulk, finish nails, silicone sealant, and replacement baseboard moldings if necessary.
+- Additional Materials -- Also required are a foam underlay, a moisture barrier for laminate installed over concrete, spacers, wood glue, caulk, finish nails, silicone sealant, and replacement baseboard molding if necessary.

 - Labor -- Labor includes installation of the laminate flooring and also possibly repair or replacement of the existing subfloor.
 Labor costs will increase if the room is an irregular shape, complicating the cutting process.
 Moving furniture out of the room may be an additional expense, as well.

 - General Contractor Supervision.
-If you’re installing laminate floors as part of a larger renovation overseen by a general contractor, expect to pay approximately 15-23 percent more.
+If homeowners are installing laminate floors as part of a larger renovation overseen by a general contractor, they should expect to pay approximately 15-23 percent more.

 Your cost will also include the following, unless you do this part yourself:

 - Prep -- There is a major item of prep work to be done before your contractor begins to install the laminate floor.
 That consists of removing and disposal of one or possibly more layers of existing flooring.

 While time-consuming, the task is not necessarily difficult and you might want to try it yourself in order to save some money, if you are reasonably sure there is no asbestos tile or lead-based paint underneath.

 Should homeowners choose to leave removal to your contractor, he will usually charge by the square foot.
 Precise cost depends on the material, with carpet removal as the cheapest, and removing old hardwood or ceramic quite a bit more expensive.

 Return on Investment